 When I sent a COAL proposal to Paul in late March of this year, I thought I’d write about the cars in my life, describe them to the best of my memory, and wax effusively about the good old days and good old cars.

-It didn’t turn out that way, and was a bit harder than I expected.
+It didn’t turn out that way, and was quite a bit harder than I expected.
 But it was also a fully enjoyable and cathartic endeavor.

 I told Paul about half way through the series that “… I’ve never put these events into writing, and in doing so, has kind of straightened out the spaghetti-like tangle of memories trailing behind me over the last 55 years.”